 5.7.
 High Performance of Small Packets on 40G NIC

 As there might be firmware fixes for performance enhancement in latest version of firmware image, the firmware update might be needed for getting high performance.
 Check with the local Intel’s Network Division application engineers for firmware updates.
-The base driver to support firmware version of FVL3E will be integrated in the next DPDK release, so currently the validated firmware version is 4.2.6.
+Users should consult the release notes specific to a DPDK release to identify the validated firmware version for a NIC using the i40e driver.

 As i40e PMD supports both 16 and 32 bytes RX descriptor sizes, and 16 bytes size can provide helps to high performance of small packets.

 CONFIG_RTE_LIBRTE_I40E_16BYTE_RX_DESC in config files can be changed to use 16 bytes size RX descriptors.

 5.7.2.
 High Performance and per Packet Latency Tradeoff

 Due to the hardware design, the interrupt signal inside NIC is needed for per

 packet descriptor write-back.
 The minimum interval of interrupts could be set

 Though there is a default configuration, the interval could be tuned by the